Earnings put floor under European stocks, COVID cases in Asia eyed

 S&P 500 e-mini stock futures were slightly firmer, indicating a potential modest rebound from Tuesday’s selloff on Wall Street.

-The Dow Jones Industrial Average (.DJI) fell 0.75%, the S&P 500 (.SPX) lost 0.68%, and the Nasdaq Composite (.IXIC) fell 0.92% on Tuesday as investors sold airlines and travel-related shares due to fear of a delayed recovery in global tourism.
+The Dow Jones Industrial Average fell 0.75%, the S&P 500 lost 0.68%, and the Nasdaq Composite fell 0.92% on Tuesday as investors sold airlines and travel-related shares due to fear of a delayed recovery in global tourism.

-Some tech shares and companies that benefited from stay-at-home demand could face further pressure on Wednesday after Netflix Inc (NFLX.O) reported disappointing subscriber growth for its movie streaming service, which sent its shares down 11% in after-hours trading. read more
+Some tech shares and companies that benefited from stay-at-home demand could face further pressure on Wednesday after Netflix Inc reported disappointing subscriber growth for its movie streaming service, which sent its shares down 11% in after-hours trading.

-MSCI's broadest index of Asia-Pacific shares outside Japan (.MIAPJ0000PUS) fell 1.1%.
-Australian stocks (.AXJO) dropped 0.3% but shares in China (.CSI300) recouped early losses and rose 0.3% due to positive earnings from the healthcare and banking sectors.
+MSCI’s broadest index of Asia-Pacific shares outside Japan fell 1.1%.
+Australian stocks dropped 0.3% but shares in China recouped early losses and rose 0.3% due to positive earnings from the healthcare and banking sectors.

 The dollar index against a basket of six major currencies traded 0.2% higher at 91.358.